UPPMAX/uppmax_intro_day_1/docs/sessions/use_terminal.md

       buffer (in this case: the file).
 Press `Y`. `nano` asks for a filename and shows the current filename.
 Press enter.

-### Exercise 6: copy-paste text

-- Copy text from your local computer to your terminal

-???- question "Tips"

-    - Tip 1: search for 'how to paste into terminal'
-    - Tip 2: search the UPPMAX documentation for 'terminal'

-???- question "Answer"

-    Copying from your local computer uses a regular `CTRL + C`.

-    How to paste depends on the terminal you use.
-    The most common keyboard shortcut is `CTRL + SHIFT + V` for pasting into a terminal

-- Copy text from your terminal to your local computer

-???- question "Answer"

-    How to copy depends on the terminal you use.
-    The most common keyboard shortcut is `CTRL + SHIFT + C` for copying from a terminal

-    Pasting to your local computer uses a regular `CTRL + V`.